 In colder climates, if it’s been a really harsh winter and depending on how much snow cover you’ve had, you may find that most branches have died back to about 3-4 inches from the ground.
-This is normal for Zones 5 and colder.
-If that’s the case, you can cut them back to a few inches and they’ll still reward you with loads of blooms, starting around late June and lasting through the first few frosts.
+This is normal for USDA Zones 5 and colder.
+If that’s the case, you can cut them back to a few inches and they’ll still reward you with loads of blooms, starting around early summer and lasting through the first few frosts.
 Once they start to green up, you’ll be to identify any totally dead branches.
 Those can be cut back to ground level.

 After pruning your Flower Carpets, pull away any old dead leaves and mulch to get rid of any soil fungal infestations.
 Give them a good feeding of controlled-release fertilizer or something like Espoma’s Rose Food and that’s all you’ll need to do to get them started for another season of blooms!

 Don’t forget to check out our Caring for Flower Carpet in the Spring video for complete step-by-step instructions on spring care and pruning for your Flower Carpet roses and also a newer Flower Carpet Spring Care post with even more pruning details!